ronakh130/deal-a-hand/README.md

 ```

 ### To Run

 ```
 npm start (to run app)
 npm run test (to run tests)
 ```

 After executing the start command, a new tab should automatically open in your default browser.
 If it either doesn't open or you'd like to manually open the site, visit http://localhost:3000/.

+### Thoughts

+- The original draw 5 functionality was added along with some styling and extra features.
+- Extra features include:
+  - Ability to draw any number of cards
+  - Ability to empty entire hand back to deck
+  - Ability to add single cards back to deck

 See below for original prompt: